 Outlining & using index cards to plot scenes is a widely regarded process in screenwriting.
 For those who don’t want to actually handle a physical cork board and index cards, Scrivener is an online app to do the exact same thing.
 It’s very Hollywood.

-Gifts for writers ready to “Research”
+Gifts for writers who “Research”

 Sure, everyone shares their parents’ HBO password with their friends, but giving the gift of an HBO subscription would be kind of amazing.
 No one wants to miss a new episode of Game of Thrones, Westworld, Silicon Valley, etc…